jacksonjude/JFLAP2Mentor/README.md

 [Optional] `-f, --format`: The format of the output files (.dfa, .nfa) if a directory is used

 [Optional] `-a, --alphabet`: The output alphabet to be used (concatenated with identified characters)

+[Optional] `-e, --environment`: Set passed in arguments to the environment (to use as the default arguments)

+[Optional] `-ep, --environment-print`: Print the current environment arguments